amirouche/scheme.rs/specification/index.md

 #### Inclusion

-(include *string<sub>1</sub> string<sub>2</sub> … *)  syntax
+> `(include string ...)` *syntax*

-(include-ci *string<sub>1</sub> string<sub>2</sub> … *)  syntax
+> `(include-ci sitring ... *)` *syntax*

 *Semantics:* Both `include` and `include-ci` take one or more filenames expressed as string literals, apply an implementation-specific algorithm to find corresponding files, read the contents of the files in the specified order as if by repeated applications of read, and effectively replace the include or include-ci expression with a begin expression containing what was read from the files.
 The difference between the two is that `include-ci` reads each file as if it began with the #!fold-case directive, while `include` does not.

 *Note:* Implementations are encouraged to search for files in the directory which contains the including file, and to provide a way for